Articles by Matthew Gilligan

 Firstly our hearts go out to those in Christchurch who have had to endure the earthquakes and aftershocks of recent time.
 Many of our staff have family in Christchurch and we have been hearing first hand the events of 22nd February and the flow on effects from this major earthquake.

 We at GRA want to do our bit as well.
 We are donating to 'Paw Justice' a charity that has organised a pet-food bank to donate essential supplies to the many affected animal shelters in Christchurch.
-If you would like to donate please follow through to this link.

 With Christchurch being the second largest city in New Zealand we are aware that many of our clients are based in Christchurch, have investments or business interests in Christchurch.
 Here at GRA we thought it would be useful if we can assist you, find below a brief guide of financial matters that you may want to consider.